 Our convenient drive thru donation center makes donating a breeze and all donations are tax deductible.
 No appointment is necessary.

 Can’t come to us?
 We pick up Tuesday – Friday in Strafford County and most of Rockingham County.
-Give us a call at (603) 750-3200 and we can get you on our schedule.
+Give us a call at 603-750-3200 or email firstname.lastname@example.org to schedule a donation pickup.

 We encourage homeowners, builders, contractors, businesses and distributors to donate new or re-usable kitchen cabinets, appliances, furniture, doors, windows and building materials, as well as any inventory that is overstock or discontinued.
 The ReStore offers an alternative, cost-effective means for disposal of good, clean, reusable items and will provide the donor with a receipt suitable for tax deduction reporting .However…Please do not take offense when we ask questions about the items you wish to donate.
 We need to ensure that they are in the condition we know we can sell in the store.
 We do not have a repair shop, cleaning department or refinishing department.

-We will screen all donations and have the right to refuse items.
-Please do not make the trip to the store to donate if you are not certain that the item(s) will be accepted.
+We screen all donations and have the right to refuse items.
+Please call us before you make the trip to the store to donate if you are not certain that the item(s) will be accepted.

-Items need to be sales-floor ready and in no need of cleaning or repairs.
-We will refuse items that are not clean, have broken parts or do not work, are disassembled, have loose or chipped paint, or mold.
-Appliances must be cleaned inside and out before we will accept them.
+Items need to be SALES FLOOR READY and in no need of cleaning or repairs.
+We cannot accept items that are not clean, have broken parts or do not work, are disassembled, have loose or chipped paint, or mold.
+Appliances must be cleaned inside and out and in good working order for us to accept them.
 You may be asked to send photos if it is not clear to us the age, condition or quantity of the items based on our discussions and/or emails.
 Items that appear to possibly contain lead will be refused, such as older painted doors and windows and older lighting fixtures with soldered pieces.

 Please refer to the list below of accepted items, and note those that are temporarily not accepted due to current inventory levels.
 If you have a question as to whether your items will be accepted, feel free to call in advance – (603) 750-3200 or send an email to email@example.com.